National Museum Tours

 National Museum information

-The museum grounds also contain the restored Bhuddhaisawan Chapel .
-The chapel, built in 1795, is home to some well-preserved original murals and one of the country’s most revered Buddha images, Phra Phuttha Sihing.
-Legend claims the image came from Sri Lanka (legend claims a lot of Buddha images came from Sri Lanka), but art historians attribute it to the 13th-century Sukhothai period.
+In addition to the main exhibition halls, the Bhuddhaisawan (Phutthaisawan) Chapel includes some well-preserved murals and one of the country’s most revered Buddha images, Phra Phuttha Sihing.
+Legend claims the image came from Sri Lanka, but art historians attribute it to the 13th-century Sukhothai period.